Expected historic surplus causing issues for California lawmakers

 In the short term, state lawmakers will have to decide how to spend the projected $68 billion, but to avoid future budget problems, they’ll need to decide whether to cut taxes or change the state spending limit.

-As FOX40 reported last week, the independent Legislative Analyst’s Office has warned lawmakers that over time the state will not be able to handle the continued triggering of the state appropriations limit, a formula that was set in 1979.
+As KTLA sister station, KTXL, reported last week, the independent Legislative Analyst’s Office has warned lawmakers that over time the state will not be able to handle the continued triggering of the state appropriations limit, a formula that was set in 1979.

 “This is not a situation we can grow ourselves out of.
 In fact, the more the revenue grows it could exacerbate this situation,” said Gabe Petek, with the LAO.